How to Pay for a Broda Wheelchair

 Private and public insurance programs will then process the claim and reimbursement amounts as outlined by their regulations.

-Step 3: Ask For Help with the Payment Process
+Step 3: Ask For Help with How to Pay for a Wheelchair

 Regardless, in most cases getting insurance to pay or contribute to the purchase of medical equipment is not an easy task.
 If you have questions about how paying for a wheelchair will work for you, contact your insurance carrier for more information.
 When you are ready to order, Broda is here to help!